s1290144/Trello-team-A/README.md

 Dataset is the directory "dataset".

-Outpus are "output_emma.txt" and "output_second-junglebook.txt" in the directory "Outputs".
+Outpus are "output_test_1.txt" and "output_test_2.txt" in the directory "Outputs".